dotnet/csharplang/proposals/low-level-struct-improvements.md

 The backing storage for the buffer will be generated using the `[InlineArray]` attribute.
 This is a mechanism discussed in [issue 12320](https://github.com/dotnet/runtime/issues/12320) which allows specifically for the case of efficiently declaring sequence of fields of the same type.
 This particular issue is still under active discussion and the expectation is that the implementation of this feature will follow however that discussion goes.

 ## Considerations
+There are considerations other parts of the development stack should consider when evaluating this feature.

 ### Reference Assemblies
 A reference assembly for a compilation using features described in this proposal must maintain the elements that convey span safety information.
-That means all lifetime annotation attributes and `[RefFieldEscapes]` must be preserved in their original position.
+That means all lifetime annotation attributes must be preserved in their original position.
 Any attempt to replace or omit them can lead to invalid reference assemblies.

 Representing `ref` fields is more nuanced.
 Ideally a `ref` field would appear in a reference assembly as would any other field.
 However a `ref` field represents a change to the metadata format and that can cause issues with tool chains that are not updated to understand this metadata change.
 A concrete example is C++/CLI which will likely error if it consumes a `ref` field.
 Hence it's advantageous if `ref` fields can be omitted from reference assemblies in our core libraries.